SummonerSkies/Prevent-Ireland/README.md

 ## Design Decisions

-When designing the site, I wanted:
+When designing the site, I wanted to start with the follow:

+- Keep the design simple and clean.
+- Make the site's content easy to digest.
-• To reference the Irish flag colours.
+- Reference the Irish flag colours.
-• To include an appropriate celtic themed logo.
+- Include an appropriate celtic themed logo.

 ### Colour Palette